The Amrita Kripa Charitable Hospital for Tribal

 None of the patients we saw had life-threatening illnesses, but when you live in squalor in this part of the world, even a small injury or bad case of parasites can have serious consequences–not to mention that a day spent in the sickbed is a day of no income.
 For example, Naryanan, age 60, supports his wife and two children by working in the fields as a day labourer.
 He is his family’s sole source of income.
 His toe became infected while working in the muddy fields.
 He had been going to the Government Hospital for the past month, but his condition had still not improved.
 The Ashram doctors removed part of his toenail and treated the infection with antibiotics.
 He told us that he feels better and is happy with his treatment at the hospital.
 Like most patients, he came by bus and foot–even with his bad toe.
 The average patient undertakes a two-hour journey to reach the hospital.
 Some even travel four.

-Long-term plans include a community outreach program, specialty medical camps, extending the services offered to include impatient treatment and a full range of services including cardiology, obstetrics and gynaecology, gastrology, ophthalmology, etc. Plans are underway for senior residents and interns from AIMS Medical College to provide rotating staff for some of these services.
+Long-term plans include a community outreach program, speciality medical camps, extending the services offered to include inpatient treatment and a full range of services including cardiology, obstetrics and gynaecology, gastrology, ophthalmology, etc. Plans are underway for senior residents and interns from AIMS Medical College to provide rotating staff for some of these services.

 Located on a large piece of property, the Amrita Kripa Charitable Hospital is well placed for expansion.
 Its location–adjacent to major highways leading to Mysore and Bangalore, while still being close enough to Kalpetta’s centre–should also ensure that those who need it can easily come to known of it and to avail of its services.